Optimizing Your Children’s Mind

 THINGS YOU CAN DO AFTER THE BIRTH OF YOUR CHILD

-1. STIMULATE THE BABY’S BRAIN WITH RBW PATTERNS
+1. STIMULATE YOUR LITTLE ONES BRAIN WITH RBW PATTERNS

-In her book How To Have a Smarter Baby, Dr. Susan Ludington-Hoe elaborated in detail the actions that parents can take at every stage of an infant’s development.
-Among the key interventions that she recommends is to provide black and white patterns for infants to look at.
-Based on several experiments conducted by psychologists as early as in the sixties, Dr. Ludington-Hoe concluded that “newborns really prefer to look at black and white, rather than bright colors or pastel”.
-Newborns’ eyes are drawn to contrasting colours, and no other colours provide the greatest contrast than red, black and white (RBW), put together.
+Based on several experiments conducted by psychologists as early as in the sixties, Dr. Ludington-Hoe concluded that little ones really prefer to look at black and white, rather than bright colors or pastel”.
+Child's eyes are drawn to contrasting colours, and no other colours provide the greatest contrast than red, black and white (RBW), put together.

 2. INSTIL GOOD BEDTIME HABITS